buttermilkgreen/ais_ship_tracker/README.md

 # 🚢 AIS Ship Tracker for Home Assistant

-This Home Assistant Add-on allows you to draw an invisible box over any body of water in the world where you wish to track shipping traffic.
+This Home Assistant add-on allows you to draw an invisible box over any body of water in the world where you wish to track shipping traffic.
 Whenever a ship sails into that box, the add-on will intercept its radio broadcast and instantly push the ship's telemetry directly into a Home Assistant entity.

-It does this by creating a sensor entity (`sensor.last_passing_ship`) that you can use to trigger notifications, plot on a map, sound a horn, or just keep a log of maritime traffic outside your window.
+It creates a sensor entity (`sensor.last_passing_ship`) that you can use to trigger notifications, plot on a map, sound a horn, or just keep a log of maritime traffic outside your window.

 ---

 ## 🛠️ 1.
 Installation

-To install this Add-on, you need to add this repository to your Home Assistant Add-on Store.
+To install this add-on, you need to add this repository to your Home Assistant add-on Store.

-1. Open your Home Assistant dashboard and navigate to **Settings** > **Add-ons**.
+1. Open your Home Assistant dashboard and navigate to **Settings** > **add-ons**.
-2. Click the **Add-on Store** button in the bottom right corner.
+2. Click the **add-on Store** button in the bottom right corner.
 3. Click the **three vertical dots** (⋮) in the top right corner and select **Repositories**.
-4. Paste the URL of this GitHub repository into the box and click **Add**.
+4. Paste the URL of this GitHub repository into the box and click **add**.
 5. Close the pop-up and refresh your webpage.
-6. Scroll down to the bottom of the Add-on Store, find the **AIS Ship Tracker**, and click **Install**.
+6. Scroll down to the bottom of the add-on Store, find the **AIS Ship Tracker**, and click **Install**.

 ---

 ## 🔑 2.
 Getting Your API Key

-This Add-on relies on [AISStream.io](https://aisstream.io), a free, community-driven network of radio receivers.
+This add-on relies on [AISStream.io](https://aisstream.io), a free, community-driven network of radio receivers.
 To use it, you need a personal API key.

 1. Go to [aisstream.io](https://aisstream.io) and sign in.
 2. In your account, you can request an **API Key** (a long string of letters and numbers).
-3. Copy this key into the Add-on's Configuration tab in Home Assistant.
+3. Copy this key into the add-on's Configuration tab in Home Assistant.

 ---

 ## 🗺️ 3.
 Drawing Your Bounding Box

-You need to tell the Add-on exactly where to look.
+You need to tell the add-on exactly where to look.
 To do this, imagine drawing a rectangle over a map.
-The Add-on needs to know the exact GPS coordinates of two opposite corners: the **Bottom-Left** and the **Top-Right**.
+The add-on needs to know the exact GPS coordinates of two opposite corners: the **Bottom-Left** and the **Top-Right**.
 There are a number of ways you can do this but below are 2 different options.

 **How to find your coordinates using Google Maps:**
 1. Open Google Maps on your computer.
 2. Find the area of water you want to monitor.
 3. **Find the Bottom-Left (South-West) corner:** Right-click on the map where you want the bottom-left corner of your tracking zone to be.
 A small menu will appear with two numbers at the top (e.g., `51.4545, -2.5879`).
 4. Click those numbers to copy them.
-5. Paste the first number into **`latitude_south`** and the second number into **`longitude_west`** in the Add-on Configuration tab.
+5. Paste the first number into **`latitude_south`** and the second number into **`longitude_west`** in the add-on Configuration tab.
 6. **Find the Top-Right (North-East) corner:** Right-click the map where you want the top-right corner to be.
 7. Click the numbers to copy them.
 8. Paste the first number into **`latitude_north`** and the second number into **`longitude_east`**.